tapmodo/php-ipv4/README.md

-# IPv4 classes for PHP5
+# IPv4 classes for PHP

 ### Purpose